akraino-edge-stack/sdt/deploy/playbook/README.md

 1. Install and configure software for the edge nodes: `ansible-playbook -i ./hosts edge_install.yml`
 1. Initialize the master node as the Kubernetes cluster controller: `ansible-playbook -i ./hosts init_cluster.yml --ask-become-pass`
 1. Add all edge nodes to the cluster: `ansible-playbook -i ./hosts join_cluster.yml`
+1. Set the camera's IP address and destination_host in the files in the `deploy/playbook/host_vars` directory.
 1. Start the EdgeX services: `ansible-playbook -i ./hosts edgex_start.yml`

 ## Script Reference